 The GATE curriculum includes mathematics enrichment, where all strands of the discipline are explored.
 Students study famous mathematicians throughout history and investigate mathematical ideas and principles.
 Teacher-made units of study incorporate advanced hands-on learning activities based on the California Mathematics Content Standards.
 Instructors work as a team to develop innovative ways to enhance and extend students' mathematical reasoning and understanding.

 Our GATE instructors continually strive to improve the curriculum to appropriately meet the needs of these special-needs learners.
 Instructors are committed to creating a supportive learning environment where students with exceptionally high intellectual abilities are challenged, yet feel safe to take risks in their academic explorations.
 The GATE team is dedicated to making a positive difference in the lives of the District’s gifted children.

-ALL Spring 2020 GATE Field Trips CANCELLED
+Spring 2024 GATE Field Trips - COMING SOON!

 Junior High Above Grade Level/Accelerated Program

 The junior high school above grade level/accelerated program is offered at each individual school site.
 Students follow a regular junior high school schedule taking above grade level/accelerated Math and/or English/Language Arts daily.
 Students are placed in junior high above grade level/accelerated classes based on STAR Achievement Test results, CAASPP, GPA, and teacher recommendation.